Plant Identification • Pest Control • Soil Evaluation • Landscape Design • Turf Management

 The National Association of Landscape Professionals reports that the field of professional landscaping is a $76 billion industry.
 According to the U.S. Department of Labor, employment in horticulture and landscape-related positions is expected to grow 5 to 6 percent from 2014-2024.

 Join the growing multibillion dollar green industry by earning a degree or certificate.
 Find out more about the courses required for each of LLCC’s landscape design/turf management programs:

 This applied science program offers the option to select a landscape specialization or a turf management specialization.
 In addition, a 2+2 agreement established with Southern Illinois University-Edwardsville allows students completing the horticulture Associate in Applied Science degree at LLCC to transfer to SIUE to earn a bachelor’s degree in integrative studies.

 Time to completion: 1 year

 Investment in Your Future

-The 2019-2020 tuition rates for horticulture/landscape design/turf management (HRT), agriculture (AGR) and agri-business management (ABM) courses are $164.25 per credit hour for in-district students.
-Other program courses run the standard in-district rate of $1231.50 per credit hour.
+Agriculture (AGR) and agri-business management (ABM) and horticulture/landscape design/turf management (HRT) courses have a variable tuition rate.
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), these AGR, ABM and HRT courses are $166.25 per credit hour for in-district residents.
+All other courses in the program have a standard in-district rate of $133.00 per credit hour.
 Fees are $11 per credit hour.
-View Summer 2019 tuition information.
 Get more information on tuition and fees.

 Ready to get started on your ag career?
 Fill out an online admission application.